Skip to content

 Production debugging for AI agents

-DebugBundle captures production incidents, assembles deterministic debugging context, and delivers it through API, CLI, MCP, dashboards, and machine-readable artifacts so humans and AI agents can diagnose failures faster.
+DebugBundle turns production incidents into deterministic debugging context, available through API, CLI, MCP, and the dashboard, so humans and AI agents can diagnose and resolve failures faster.

 Quick installation guide